julian-molina/Documentation/pages/suite/suite-syntax-overview.md

 In the example above, _condition C_ would be _true_ if the whole 4-hour candle falls within the range between 9000 and 10000.
 If this is _true_, then _situation 2_ is true as well, as there is only one condition to check.

+## Trading Engine Node's Path

+The trading engine is the data structure that keeps track of all the information processed by the trading bot.
+The information is made available to both human users through the design space and the charting space interfaces.
+But&mdash;most importantly&mdash;it is made available to trading systems through a similar syntax as the one described earlier.

+Learn more about the [trading engine](suite-trading-engine.html) and how to [access runtime data](suite-trading-engine-accessing-runtime-data.html).